The DfE announced in May 2022 that fully funded NPQ training scholarships will be available until 2023/2024.

-Full scholarship funding for the additional support offer, meaning no cost to the participant, is available for those from the groupings above who meet the following criteria:
+Full scholarship funding for the EHCO is available for those from the groups above who also meet the following criteria:

-- are in their first 24 months of headship AND
+- Are in their first 5 years of headship

-The additional support offer provides structured, unassessed face-to-face support based on the best available evidence about what makes an effective headteacher.
-The way in which the additional support offer is delivered may vary between providers, but could include a combination of group coaching, one-to-one support discussions and peer network support.
-You can contact your local teaching school hub, lead provider or other delivery partner to find out more.
+The Early Headship Coaching offer provides structured, unassessed face-to-face support based on the best available evidence about what makes an effective headteacher.
+EHCO includes a combination of group coaching, one-to-one support discussions and peer network support.

 If you have queries about NPQ funding, please email us at firstname.lastname@example.org